Spreading the Joy of Mobility

 In this era where micromobility itself has changed, I can’t help but think about how it will continue to evolve, and I wonder just how far that evolution can go.
 I’m looking forward to testing the limits on this specialized test course.There’s also the benefit of being able to receive advice about manufacturing from an informed and objective perspective.

-The other day, I had the opportunity to exhibit our work at Woven Planet, and we were able to get some incredibly high-level feedback from several engineers.
+The other day, I had the opportunity to exhibit our work at Woven by Toyota, and we were able to get some incredibly high-level feedback from several engineers.
 Although the real voices of actual users at regular events are crucial and helpful, hearing the expert opinions and critiques of experienced engineers who have an “inventor’s mind,” is an import ant advantage.
 For me, having the opportunity to utilize the exploratory mechanism of Woven City and to receive this breadth and depth of feedback is especially valuable.

 In addition to working on the hardware side, I’m also very much looking forward to working with the many highly talented software developers at Woven City.
 It's difficult for start-ups like us to take on large-scale software development and I look forward to collaboration on multiple fronts in the development of Woven City.